dtempx/syphonx/documentation/faq.md

 `$('img[src*=/employee/]').attr('src')`                          | `[["img[src*=/employee/]",["attr","src"]]]`
 `$('h4:contains("Admitted")').closest('.panel').find('ul > li')` | `[["h4:contains('Admitted')",["closest",".panel"],["find","ul > li"]]`

-> SyphonX fully supports *all* jQuery functionality, so anything that can be done with jQuery can also be done in SyphonX.
-Any arbitrary jQuery expression (of any complexity) can be expressed in SyphonX.
+SyphonX fully supports *all* jQuery functionality, so anything that can be done with jQuery can also be done in SyphonX.

 # Why are there double brackets in the selectors?